 Explanation of Python code:

-“arr[v] > arr[v+1]” this represents the comparison of consecutive elements, if first element is greater than second element, exchange operation will be performed by following expression:
+“arr[v] > arr[v+1]” represents the comparison of consecutive elements, if the first element is greater than the second element, exchange operation will be performed by the following expression:

 That is “arr[v], arr[v+1] = arr[v+1], arr[v]”.

 This exchange operation is called swap.
 The good part is no temporary memory is required for this kind of swap operation.

 “u” represents the loop of every run, while “v” represents the stages of every stage.
 An example in the above section can be referred to.

 After performing bubble sort, one can see the sorted array, with the code mentioned below:

 Let’s see how this behaves in Python IDE for a deeper understanding:

 There are a few facts about Bubble Sort, which everyone should know before implementing it:

 - A bubble sort is often considered as a not good efficient sorting method.
 As it has to exchange the items until its final location is known.
 This all leads to wastage of operations and hence very costly.
 This algorithm passes through each and every element, where sorting required or not required.
 Once the run passes without any swap, bubble sort is considered as completed.